odemuno/MATLAB-for-ML/MATLAB Onramp/README.md

 lambdaDelta = 0.14
 ```

-Find the wavelength using delta as the steps
+Find the wavelength using delta as the steps:
 ```
 lambdaEnd = lambdaStart + (nObs - 1)*lambdaDelta
 lambda = (lambdaStart:lambdaDelta:lambdaEnd)'